 Round 3.6: CeeDee Lamb WR-Dal

-Now the reason that I was a little disappointed that Calvin Ridley didn’t fall to me was that I missed out on the elite WR tier.
+Now, the reason that I was a little disappointed that Calvin Ridley didn’t fall to me was that I missed out on the elite wide receiver tier.
 J.K Dobbins, who I see as a fantastic RB2, was still available at the 3.6.
 However, if there is any player that could make the jump into the elite wide receiver tier this year it would be Ceedee Lamb.
 Lamb is entering his second year and is my pick to be the Calvin Ridley of 2021.
-While Dak Prescott was healthy last year Lamb was the wide receiver 11 as a rookie.
-Dallas is going to continue to sling the rock this year and with Amari Cooper a bit banged up, I believe CeeDee Lamb could Explode.
+While Dak Prescott was healthy last year, Lamb was the wide receiver 11 as a rookie.
+Dallas is going to continue to sling the rock this year and with Amari Cooper a bit banged up, I believe CeeDee Lamb could explode.

 Round 4.7: Diontae Johnson WR-Pit